r-lib/waldo/README.md

 by:

   - Displaying in-line diffs of atomic vectors.
-  - Using executable code paths to show where differences arise.
+  - Using R expressions to show where differences arise.
   - Comparing using names, rather than positions, where it makes sense.

 <!--